Augusta Rule Section 280A(g): Home Rental Documentation Checklist

 The Day Counting Trap

 The 14-day limit is a cliff, not a phase-out.
-Rent for 14 days and the income is fully tax-free.
-Rent for 15 days and all the rental income becomes taxable, and the dwelling becomes a "rental property" subject to entirely different rules including passive activity loss limitations under Section 469.
+Rent for 14 days or fewer and Section 280A(g) may apply.
+Rent for 15 days or more and the rental income is reported under the regular rental rules, including potential passive activity limitations under Section 469.

 Days are counted on a calendar-day basis.
 A meeting that runs from 3pm Tuesday to 11am Wednesday counts as two days regardless of total hours.
 Plan rental events with this in mind.